programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 ## Concluding Remarks

-You now should have a basic understanding of how the Wayback Machine works behind the scenes, which is crucial for developing a web archive scraping workflow that takes temporal coherence and other technical caveats into consideration.
+You should now have a basic understanding of how the Wayback Machine works behind the scenes, which is crucial for developing a web archive scraping workflow that takes temporal coherence and other technical caveats into consideration.
 We also saw in the case study how knowledge about past web authoring practices can guide us in scraping web resources, and the importance of adapting our web scraping techniques according to localized web authoring conventions and contexts.

-Scraping archived web content from the past is usually a process full of exceptions, surprises, and edge cases.
+Scraping archived web content is usually a process full of exceptions, surprises, and edge cases.
 As you develop your own workflows, it is important to balance efficiency with care: decide which trade-offs are acceptable for your research goals, design your scraping in ways that minimize unnecessary strain on the archive’s servers, and remain mindful of the ethical and legal implications of reusing and publishing archived materials.

 ## Useful Resources